Narimene-Dkhil/Coding-Dojo-Bootcamp/Projects & Algorithms/Wireframes/Core/Solo Project Complete/README.md

 ### 📦Backend
 - Created the **User** and **Jobs** models to manage user data, job information and relathionships between users and jobs.
 - Developed controller:
-  - Home Controller: Handles user authentication (registration, login) and validations.
+  - **Home Controller**: Handles user authentication (registration, login) and validations.
 It manages jobs CRUD operations, including the ability for users to create, edit, delete and view jobs they posted.
 - Set up database connectivity using **LINQ** to interact with a MySQL database.

 ### 💻Frontend